GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Introduction

-Polyhedra have fascinated mathematicians for centuries due to their fundamental nature in geometry, inspiring classical works such as Plato's association of regular solids with classical elements, Kepler's exploration of polyhedral properties in his \textit{Harmonices Mundi}, and Euler's groundbreaking analysis of polyhedral topology—including the celebrated Euler characteristic formula which relates the number of vertices ($V$), edges ($E$), and faces ($F$) in convex polyhedra as $\chi = V - E + F =2$.
+In this study, we introduce \dataset{} (for \emph{Geometric IQ} Test), a first-of-its-kind dataset consisting of simulated and physical polyhedra to help answer such questions (see Fig.~\ref{fig:ds_overview}).
+Polyhedra have fascinated mathematicians for centuries due to their fundamental nature in geometry, inspiring classical works such as Plato's association of regular solids with classical elements, Kepler's exploration of polyhedral properties in his \textit{Harmonices Mundi} \citep{kepler1969harmonices}, and Euler's groundbreaking analysis of polyhedral topology \citep{euler1758elementa}.
+Polyhedra also appear in many practical scientific applications, from crystalline minerals (e.g., cubic iron pyrite) and molecular structures in nature (e.g., the truncated icosahedral ``buckyball'') to fundamental primitives in graphics algorithms.

-Polyhedral forms appear abundantly in nature, from crystalline minerals like cubic iron pyrite to molecular structures such as the truncated icosahedral ``buckyball,'' and serve as fundamental primitives in graphics algorithms and molecular modeling~\cite{thibault1987set,hoffmann1962theory}.
-Unlike arbitrary shapes, the well-defined categories of polyhedra (e.g., Platonic, Archimedean, Johnson solids) along with precise symmetry groups (e.g., tetrahedral, octahedral, icosahedral) provide unambiguous ground truth for evaluation.
-Furthermore, polyhedra exhibit a rich hierarchy of geometric complexity—from the simple tetrahedron, a triangular pyramid with four identical faces, through the truncated cuboctahedron, an Archimedean solid composed of 12 square faces, 8 regular hexagonal faces, and 6 regular octagonal faces, culminating in intricate forms like the great dirhombicosidodecahedron, nicknamed \textit{Miller's Monster} \cite{verheyen1989complete}, a nonconvex uniform polyhedron which features 124 faces (40 triangles, 60 squares, and 24 pentagrams) with eight faces meeting at each vertex—allowing systematic investigation of how shape complexity affects perception.
-The perceptual salience of these patterns makes polyhedra an excellent testbed for vision models— if a model truly understands 3D form, it should identify latent symmetry in these shapes. \dataset{} consists of images of 224 unique polyhedra, captured from multiple viewpoints.
-We constructed synthetic polyhedra using Mitsuba Physically Based Renderer \cite{nimier2019mitsuba}.
-The physical models of polyhedra were intricately constructed from paper and placed in various indoor and outdoor real-world environments.
-This is the only dataset we know of with such a quantity and range of synthetic and real polyhedra.
+Unlike arbitrary shapes, the well-defined categories of polyhedra (e.g., Platonic, Archimedean, Johnson solids) along with their precise symmetry groups (e.g., tetrahedral, octahedral, icosahedral) provide unambiguous ground truth for evaluation.
+Furthermore, polyhedra exhibit a rich hierarchy of geometric complexity -- from simple Archimedean solids such as the tetrahedron with four faces to the highly complex great dirhombicosidodecahedron, nicknamed \textit{Miller's Monster}~\citep{verheyen1989complete}, a nonconvex uniform polyhedron with 124 faces (40 triangles, 60 squares, and 24 pentagrams) -- enabling systematic investigation of how shape complexity affects perception.
+The perceptual salience of these patterns makes polyhedra an excellent testbed for vision models.